 Multi-family lockboxes possess a wide range of benefits, which include:

 - Packages are Hidden: When looking for packages to steal, the majority of thieves will go for easy targets.
-Boxes laying in plain sight are often the first to be snatched up.
+Boxes laying in plain sight with no security camera around are often the first to be snatched up.
 Parcel Pending lockers ensure that all deliveries sent to the residence are kept securely locked away from the time the delivery person drops it off until the resident retrieves it.
+Delivery is secure and confirmed with these lockers.

 - Lowered Operational Costs: Many large residential facilities staff members spend hours each week sorting and distributing parcels.
 On average, the installation of Parcel Pending lockers cuts out almost 24 of these hours, which can then be dedicated to other maintenance tasks.